HAVS fines: can you afford not to measure hand-arm vibration?12th ago 2019

 How can Pulsar Instruments help?

-Companies need to carry out a risk assessment in their workplace for the high vibration tools their staff operate to determine whether their staff are at risk of HAVS and if so what actions they can take to reduce this risk.
+Companies need to carry out a risk assessment in their workplace for the high vibration tools their staff operate to determine whether their staff are at risk and if so what actions they can take to reduce this risk.
 Furthermore, such a risk assessment should also identify whether employers need to provide health surveillance for any affected staff as well as training and information.

 Supply of Hand-Arm Vibration Meters

-Pulsar Instruments provides a simple to use Hand-Arm vibration meter, the Pulsar vB, which is perfect for this task.
+Pulsar Instruments provides a simple to use Hand-Arm Vibration meter, the Pulsar vB, which is perfect for this task.
 Simply attach it to your tools as close to the location of the users’ hands as possible, switch on a measure.
 In a few seconds, you will have data about the tools vibration magnitude and know how long a worker can use the tool for before they are at risk of harm.

 If you don’t feel confident or competent enough to carry out the risk assessment yourself then Pulsar Instruments can help.
 We charge a fixed fee for testing up to 15 power tools at a time and provide you with your risk assessment, identify any problem areas (including advising if health surveillance requirements and staff training is required) and providing a register of the vibration magnitude of your tools for you to keep up to date.
 Contact us for further information on our hand-arm vibration consultancy services.